Dimension 1 - Social Strategy

 Evidence to provide

 Read the strategic plan, board minutes, and reports that management and/or the board read related to client complaints and client satisfaction.
 Analyze client outcomes data collected by the provider.
-Note any evidence of steps taken in advance to avoid harm related, for example, over-indebtedness, fraud, violations of data privacy, theft due to insufficient cybersecurity, child labor, domestic violence, and stress.
+Note any evidence of steps taken in advance to avoid harm related for example to over-indebtedness, fraud, violations of data privacy, theft due to insufficient cybersecurity (refer to 4D), but also child labor and domestic violence.
 Note also the mechanisms implemented to identify harm when it has occurred and to take corrective action.
+Cross-check the information identified with the understanding by a board member and the CEO.

 Detail 1.A.1.4.2